Therapeutic Factors

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008thesis

-Yalom has long described the here and now as the power cell of group and calls it the 'key concept of group therapy'... the group leader must ensure that the group members focus their attention on their immediate feelings and thoughts toward the other group members
+Yalom has long described the here and now as the power cell of group and calls it the ‘key concept of group therapy’… the immediate here and now events in the group must take precedence over the events in the past or in the current life events of each member outside of the group.

 The social microcosm concept is bidirectional: not only does outside behavior become manifest in the group, but behavior learned in the group is eventually carried over into the client’s social environment, and alterations appear in clients’ interpersonal behavior outside the group.